MicrosoftDocs/sdk-api/sdk-api-src/content/bluetoothleapis/index.md

 ## -description

-This header is used by Bluetooth Devices Reference.
+This header is used by bltooth.
 For more information, see:

 - [Bluetooth Devices Reference](../_bltooth/index.md)